HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Label_Properties.md

 Example

-{% highlight voltMx %}​​​​​//This is a generic property and is applicable for many widgets.
+{% highlight voltMx %}//This is a generic property and is applicable for many widgets.

 /\*The example provided is for the Button widget.
 Make the changes required in the example while using other widgets.\*/

-frmButton.myBtn.enable= true;​
+frmButton.myBtn.enable= true;
-{% endhighlight %}​​​​​
+{% endhighlight %}

 Platform Availability